tenderlove/asmrepl/README.md

 This is a REPL for assembly language.

-Currently it only works on macOS, but I'll make it work on Linux too.

 ## Usage

 I haven't made a gem yet, so use it like this: